ETSGlobal/LogBundle/README.md

 - Automatic logger injection.
 - Provide `TokenCollection` utility to enable downstream applications for request tracing from app to app.
 - Automatically configure `global` and `process` token tracing for incoming HTTP requests/responses as well as long-running processes.
 - Automatically enrich log context with the application name and tracing tokens.
+- Processor to change the log level of exceptions, like Symfony's `NotFoundHttpException`
 - Slack handler: An extended version of Monolog's slack handler, with custom message contents, and custom filters.
 - Provides a Guzzle middleware to forward tokens through HTTP calls.
 - Provides a Symfony HttpClient decorator to forward tokens through HTTP calls.